FAIR-INNOVATION/FAIR-documentation/source/SDKManual/C#RobotForceControl.rst

     * @param [in] asaptiveFlag Adaptive on flag, 0-off; 1-on
     * @param [in] interfereDragFlag Interference area drag flag, 0-off; 1-on
     * @param [in] ingularityConstraintsFlag singularity strategy, 0-avoidance; 1-crossing
+    * @param [in] forceCollisionFlag is the robot collision detection flag when assisting in dragging.
+0- Close 1- Open
     * @param [in] M inertia factor
     * @param [in] B damping factor
     * @param [in] K Stiffness factor